poare/lqcd/notes.md

   - Read the textbook about what exactly to calculate.
 Work through the calculations myself for an arbitrary value of $p$ to get $F_1(p^2)$
   - Calculate the three point function and two point function, and form the ratio to extract the form factor
     - Do this both through the sink and through the source to make sure I understand what I'm doing.
 - Read the section on GPDs and determine how to calculate the moments of a GPD.
 Read the theses to supplement this as well.

+Questions 11/10:
+- In the parton model, the Bjorken variable $x$ is the same as the momentum fraction $\xi$.
+When we consider full QCD, the parton model breaks down to some extent because of interactions between the quark and gluon constituents of the proton.
+In this case, to what extent does $x$ differ from $\xi$, and is it still reasonable to call $x$ the momentum fraction of the proton?
+What is the difference between the momentum fraction and the Bjorken variable, specifically when we do not assume the parton model?
+That seems to be how a lot of sources do it.
+- Do I understand DGLAP?